This page gives you a practical overview of what TS-Lib exposes at runtime once you includeDocumentation Index

 UI helpers

-TS-Lib also exposes small, framework-agnostic UI helpers throughTS.Lib.*.These are rendered via the bundled NUI (
+TS-Lib exposes small, framework-agnostic UI helpers throughTS.Lib.*.These are rendered via the bundled NUI (

 ui/build).